-At TCNJ, Paarson has taught a broad range of courses in the Journalism, English, African American Studies, Interactive Multimedia and Liberal Learning programs.
-She co-founded the Interactive Multimedia major, along with Ursula Wolz and Phillip Sanders.
-Most recently, she chaired the Department of African American Studies.
+At TCNJ, Pearson has taught a broad range of courses in the Journalism, Professional Writing, African American Studies, Interactive Multimedia and Liberal Learning programs.
+She co-founded TCNJ’s Interactive Multimedia major, along with Ursula Wolz and Phillip Sanders.
+From 2011-14, she chaired the Department of African American Studies.
 She has served as advisor to a number of campus organizations, including the TCNJ Signal, Ed@TCNJ, and the TCNJ chapter of Alpha Kappa Alpha Sorority.
-In 2000, Pearson was selected as the Carnegie Foundation/CASE Professor of the Year for New Jersey.
+In 2000, Pearson was selected as the Carnegie Foundation/CASE Professor of the Year for New Jersey. # Link in context

 Pearson’s current interdisciplinary research and practice is focused on creating and sustaining models for civic engagement in an environment that has upended traditional journalism and civic culture.
 Details are available on the Research page. # Link in context

 Pearson is a member of the Online News Association, a life member of the Association for the Study of African American Life and History, and an associate member of the National Association of Black Journalists. # Link in context

 Media credit: Interview with Rep. Dennis Kucinich at a 2007 Democratic Presidential candidates forum at Howard University.
 Photo credit: Laurie White.
 Used with permission # Link in context

 About Kim Pearson by Kim Pearson is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.